Erika’s Lighthouse: A Shining Light For Childhood-Teen Depression

 Tom and Ginny Neuckranz founded Erika’s Lighthouse in Winnetka in 2004 after their 14-year-old daughter died from depression.
-The nonprofit organization’s mission creates lasting culture changes surrounding mental health in schools.
+The nonprofit organization’s mission creates lasting cultural changes surrounding mental health in schools.
 This is achieved through classroom programs in grades 4-12, membership in clubs and activities at school, as well as family education.
-Erika’s Lighthouse supports additional resources, provides sample policies and handouts for teens and their parents.
+Erika’s Lighthouse supports additional resources, and provides sample policies and handouts for teens and their parents.

 “Kiwanis Builders and Key clubs are respected leaders in their school communities,” said Brandon Combs, executive director of Erika’s Lighthouse.
 “By being a leading voice around mental health, they have the power to reduce stigma, raise awareness and promote help-seeking for struggling students.”